-You know it’s funny you should ask that, because here is the greatest story of them all, buddy.
-We are up in southeast Alaska, in a Dutch harbor called Ketchikan and a fucking parrot flies on our boat.
+You know it’s funny you should ask that, because here is the greatest story of them all buddy.
+We are up in southeast Alaska, in a Dutch harbour called Ketchikan and a fucking parrot flies on our boat.
 And it stays.
 It stays for two years.
 And it is never caged.
 This parrot flies off of the boat and will go for an hour and a half and come back again.
 This is in the middle of the Bering Sea.
 So we called him Otis, after Otis Redding.
-He was a pain in the ass.
-He’d get on your shoulder and just start pulling your hair, pecking at and screaming in your ear.
-So my buddy, the chief engineer, used to put Otis in the microwave and threaten to turn it on.
+He was a pain in the arse.
+He’d get on your shoulder and just start pulling your hair, pecking at and screaming in your ear and so my buddy the chief engineer used to put Otis in the microwave and threaten to turn it on.
 He never did.
 You know, Otis was sacred, buddy.
 Imagine a parrot flying onto a pirate ship.
 That’s unheard of.
 And in Alaska!
 This was an omen from the pirate gods.
 Everybody loved Otis for what he represented metaphorically and mythically.
 When we transferred all the stuff off our boats and the deal was complete, Otis took off and never came back.

 His work was done.
-Once you went straight, you famously posted an ad in a Canadian paper listing your skills and talking about your experience as a dealer.
+Once you went straight, you famously posted an advert in a Canadian paper listing your skills and talking about your experience as a dealer.
 You even listed the district attorney who arrested you as a reference.
-What kind of response did you get to that ad and what was the thinking behind it?
+What kind of response did you get to that advert and what was the thinking behind it?

-I know you’re arguing for the legalization of drugs.
+I know you’re arguing for the legalisation of drugs.
 Do you think there’s a chance that will ever happen?

 No. The facts speak so loudly, but you see we’re locked into a punitive mindset today.
 As the various governments around the world gain more and more control, they relinquish it with greater and greater reluctance.